Tame symmetric algebras of period four with small Gabriel quivers: Introduction

 \begin{prob} Classify up to isomorphism all TSP4 (relatively, GQT) algebras $\La=KQ/I$ with $n=|Q_0|\leqslant 6$, i.e. with the set $Q_0$ having at most $6$ vertices. \end{prob}

-In this paper, we will solve the above problem for $n\leqslant 5$, or more preciselly, for $n=3,4$ and $5$, since these are the cases, which are enough big to be non-trivial, but enough small for computations.
-The key ingredient making the classification accessible is the notion of periodicity shadow \cite{PS1,PS2}, which is used to get a rigorous bound for the shapes of Gabriel quivers, and ultimately, to get a full description of those.
-For $n=3,4$ and $5$ computations performed in \cite{PS2} give us relatively small number of cases to consider, and this is the first natural step.
-For $n=6$ the number is too big for a case-by-case inspection, and this case is planned as a next step, after understanding the new restrictions obtained so far.
+In this paper, we will provide a solution for $n\leqslant 5$.
+Cases $n\leqslant 3$, called very small, are treated separately, since they are rather direct, and require no new methods (see Sections \ref{subs:6.1}-\ref{subs:6.2}).
+For $n\geqslant 3$, the classification is accessible thanks to the notion of periodicity shadow \cite{PS1,PS2}, which is used to get a rigorous bound for the shapes of Gabriel quivers, and ultimately, to get a full description of those (for $n=3$ this can be still done by hand, but shadows give a direct answer quicker).
+For $n=3,4$ and $5$ computations performed in \cite{PS2} left us with relatively small number of cases to consider, and this is the first natural step.
+For $n=6$ the number is too big for a case-by-case inspection, and this case is planned as a next step, however needing more conceptual approach based on restrictions obtained in cases $n\leqslant 5$.

 Generally speaking, the notion of a periodicity shadow is strictly related to study the `shadow invariant', that is, the following function

 between the set $K\alg(n)$ of all algebras $\La$ with $n$-vertex Gabriel quivers and the set $\bM^*_n$ of all skew-symmetric integer matrices, which associates to any algebra $\La\in K\alg(n)$ its {\it shadow}, i.e. the signed adjacency matrix